glorialulu/TSNet/docs/examples.rst

    :alt: tnet1

-1. Import wmoc packae and read the Epanet .inp file.
+1. Import wmoc package and read the Epanet .inp file.

 .. literalinclude:: ../examples/Tnet1_valve_closure.py
     :lines: 1-4

-2. Set wavespeed for the pipes and time options.
+#.
+Set wavespeed for the pipes and time options.

 .. literalinclude:: ../examples/Tnet1_valve_closure.py
     :lines: 6-11

-3. Set valve operation rules, including how long it takes to close the valve (:math: `t_c`), when to start close the valve (:math: `t_s`), the open percentage when the closure is completed (:math: `se`), and the shape of the closure
+#.
+Set valve operation rules, including how long it takes
+    to close the valve (:math: `t_c`), when to start close the valve (:math: `t_s`), the open percentage when the closure is completed (:math: `se`), and the shape of the closure